devsisters/go-caplit/README.md

 # go-caplit
 It is CapLit message deserializer for Go.
 CapLit stands for 'capnproto literal'.
 So, this library converts a text(CapLit format) to a Go Object.
+For instance, if you have 'Person' Struct with 2 attributes(name, age), you can make a Person object from string '(name="gopher", age=10)' using this library.

 # Usage
 Since Go does not support Generic Type, we have to generate 'ReadCapLit' method for each capnp structs.